JignasP/CalculusOCR/README.md

 # CalculusOCR

 ## Introduction

-CalculusOCR is a Python package designed to simplify the process of converting handwritten calculus expressions into LaTeX code ,concerts then into Sympy equation and solving them.
+[CalculusOCR](https://github.com/JignasP/CalculusOCR) is a Python package designed to simplify the process of converting handwritten calculus expressions into LaTeX code, concerts then into Sympy equation and solving them.

 ### Key Features